 Investors should timely and carefully review their monthly account statements to be sure that their brokers are not engaged in unauthorized trading.
 If unauthorized trading has occurred, it is very important to investigate it and register a complaint quickly, so that the firm cannot argue that you accepted or “ratified” the trading through your silence.

 If you suspect that your broker is trading your account without your permission, contact an experienced stock fraud lawyer at Zamansky LLC today.
-Our firm offers free, initial consultations and we respond to all inquiries within 24 hours.
+Our stock law firm offers free, initial consultations and we respond to all inquiries within 24 hours.